-Such legislation also would change or expand the enumerated qualifications for serving a President.
-Just as Congress lacks the authority "to add to or alter the qualifications of its Members," U.S. Term Limits, Inc. v.
-Thornton, 514 U.S. 779, 787 (1995), it cannot add or alter the presidency's qualifications, id. at 803; see also id. at 861-62 (Thomas, J., dissenting).
-Because Congress cannot adjust "the standing qualifications prescribed in the Constitution," Powell v.
-McCormack, 395 U.S. 486, 550 (1969), requiring the President to disclose his personal finances as a condition of holding office is unconstitutional.
+Such legislation also would change or expand the qualifications for serving as President.
+Congress lacks "the power to add to or alter the qualifications of its Members," U.S. Term Limits, Inc. v.
+Thornton, 514 U.S. 779, 787 (1995), and, as a result, it "is limited to the standing qualifications prescribed in the Constitution," Powell, 395 U.S. at 550.
+That rule applies to the President.
+Thornton, 514 U.S. at 803.
+Since "Congress may not alter or add to the qualifications in the Constitution" for federal elective office, id. at 796, its legislative purpose here is invalid.